sinarueeger/webpage/blogdown/content/page/about.md

 ## Interests

-- Data analysis and statistical modelling
+- Data analysis and statistical modelling paired with R
 - Visual representation of concepts and results
 - Interplay between health, medicine and technology
 - Reproducibility and open science

+<p align="justify">I am glad that I encountered <a href="https://en.wikipedia.org/wiki/R_(programming_language)">R</a> early in my studies and I like how it has evolved over time.
+As an open source project, lots of people are making contributions and so there is always something to learn.
+I like to share my passion for R, and together with three colleagues I am organising <a href="https://www.meetup.com/rladies-lausanne/">R-Ladies Lausanne</a>.</p>

 ## Resume